srvk/DiViMe/docs/source/tool_doc.md

-## Yunitator
+## Yunitate

 ### General intro

-Given that there is no reference for this tool, we provide a more extensive introduction based on a presentation Florian Metze gave on 2018-08-13 in an ACLEW Meeting.
+There is no reference for this tool, we provide a more extensive introduction based on a presentation Florian Metze gave on 2018-08-13 in an ACLEW Meeting.

 The data used for training were: